How Accurate Are Punxsutawney Phil’s Predictions?

 How accurate is he (or she)?

 Punxsutawney Phil comes with his own catchphrase, which is actually part of his official name: “Seer of Seers, Sage of Sages, Prognosticator of Prognosticators, and Weather-Prophet Extraordinary.”
 Big words.
 But how close to the truth are they?
 According to the Stormfax Weather Almanac, all told over a century-plus—and there are years, in the early days of the tradition for which no records were preserved—the groundhog has a 39 percent rate of accuracy.
 It’s not great.
 But then again, considering the source is a mammal that lives in a hole, it’s pretty astounding.
-That groundhogs are lousy at predicting the weather is one of 16 groundhog facts everyone should know.
+Learn about why Bill Murray hated the movie “Groundhog Day.”

 Breaking it down

 Oddly, Punxsutawney Phil—who legend has it is really the same groundhog that started the tradition in the 19th century (note: groundhogs live about ten years in the wild)—has a track record that varies in consistency based on whether he’s predicted an early spring or long winter.
 Reports Live Science, he’s predicted more winter 104 times, and a fast-approaching spring only 20 times.
 But he’s got a 47 percent rate of accuracy with his early spring predictions; that’s when he has failed to see his shadow—or rather, failed to cast a shadow; official rules don’t require him to take notice.
 Meet 10 other famous groundhogs, outside of Punxsutawney Phil.